rkprojects/cloud-iot-ota-with-nrf52/README.md

 `$ make flash`

-**NOTE**:Flash erase must be sector wise else other areas will get erased.
+**NOTE**: Flash erase must be sector wise else other areas will get erased.

-Generate Application DFU package.
+Update bootloader settings if this is a local update with debugger.
-`$ cd cloud-iot-ota-with-nrf52/scripts/ota`
+`$ make bootloader_settings`
-`$ nrfutil pkg generate --application ../../app/boards/pca10056/blank/armgcc/_build/nrf52840_xxaa.hex
---application-version 0 --hw-version 52 --sd-req 0 ota_app.zip`

 ## Build Bootloader

-Bootloader needs to know about newly flashed application.
-This step is only required for local deployment i.e. while flashing the application with debugger.

-`$ cd cloud-iot-ota-with-nrf52/scripts/ota`
-`$ python3 main.py ota_app.zip -b`

 `$ cd cloud-iot-ota-with-nrf52/bootloader/boards/pca10056/blank/armgcc`
 `$ make`